 The individual members who cede risk to the RSPs are responsible for handling claims transactions, including claim payments; recording provisions for outstanding claims; and collecting subrogation/salvage recoveries on a timely and accurate basis on behalf of the collective of members of the RSPs.
 The Association conducts periodic claims audits on members to ensure compliance with the RSPs' claims management rules and guidelines.

-For the years ended October 31, 2023 and 2022 (in thousands of Canadian dollars)
+For the year ended October 31, 2024 (in thousands of Canadian dollars)